Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo4.md

 ## Step 2: Preview the results in Universal Viewer

-Note the named ranges present on the left hand side.
+Note the file system folder structure present on the left hand side.

 ![Screenshot](tutorial-screenshots/uv4.png)